Organisation-A/Campus-Transportation-Docs/docs/about.md

 ### External feedback

-1. User 1 : Classmate
+1. User 1 : Classmate -
 "The app's design is really intuitive!
 I love how easy it is to navigate between the different pages, and the map feature is super handy for finding locations on campus.
 Overall, it looks polished and professional!"

-2. User 2: Classmate
+2. User 2: Classmate -
 "I really like the clean layout of the app, especially the side menu – it makes everything feel so organized.
 The search bar with filters is a great touch, and the way results are displayed with pictures and descriptions is really user-friendly."

-3. User 3: Roommate
+3. User 3: Roommate -
 "The app looks amazing!
 I found it easy to use, and the interactive map is a standout feature for me.
 It's awesome to see all the rental stations and events in one place.
 Plus, the design looks modern and smooth!"

 ## Reports
-🐾
 - On the 12th of August we had issues with trying to deploy the "Hello-world" page
 - We had problems with communicating with Campus safety group a their apis required ids which we didn't get
 - Events group did not provide their APIs instead they gave us their API documentation
 - We had problems trying to deploy using AZURE so we tried out vercel
 - Our app takes an hour to deploy
 - We ran out of credits on firestore so we had to upgrade.
+- We could not implement the accessibility feature as we cannot edit the google map
+- We were unable to implement the live tracking feature due to its complexity, which exceeds our current level of expertise.